It starts like this as a polite inquiry.

 The course along the ridge is rocky and undulating, but in many places you can get some running in, before it gets too hairy and you risk a trip or 2.

 I met Jason at dinner on Wednesday night.
-He had prepared very well
+He had prepared very well for this event, running on the course in the weeks beforehand. |

 We have thinned right out and it’s a longish time in between seeing anyone ahead that I could catch (either course).
 Still pushing along as hard as I could, knowing it’s getting hot already and will get hotter.
 About a k before we started the steeper descent, Robert caught up with me but neglected to pass, just tucked in behind me.
 We both were descending well; picking the points to run (not many) and the points to err on the side of caution.